 [Company website]

 Instead of introducing yourself to a client, you might need to have a template ready to introduce a new rep, agent, or account manager to them.
 If you or your employee plans to leave the company or if there is restructuring within the organization, there must be an email making the initial connection.
-Use this new point of contact introduction email template to introduce the new rep who will be taking over the account.
+Use this new point-of-contact introduction email template to introduce the new rep.

-Subject Line: Introducing [name of new point of contact], Your New [job position]
+Subject Line: Introducing [Name of Point of Contact], Your New [Title]

-[Introduce circumstances {ex: “I wanted to inform you I will be leaving the firm next week to pursue a new opportunity.”}].
-I’d like to introduce you to your new [job position], [name of new rep], who is CC’d here.
+[Introduce circumstances; for example, “I wanted to inform you I will be leaving the firm next week to pursue a new opportunity.”]
+I’d like to introduce you to your new [title], [name of new rep], who is CC’d here.

-[New rep name] [briefly describe experience {ex: “comes with three years of experience in the marketing automation world.”}] and will be an excellent resource for you.
-[He/She/They] will be your point of contact moving forward for all things [indicate support services {ex: “billing, product issues, technical assistance, solution recommendations, etc.”}].
+[New rep name] [briefly describe the experience; for example, “comes with three years of experience in marketing automation”] and will be an excellent resource.
+[He/She/They] will be your point of contact moving forward for all things [support services].

 It’s been a pleasure working with you.